Vikki Stone: Shows

 In August 2011, Stone performed her Edinburgh debut show Big Neon Letters.
 Kate Copstick giving four stars in The Scotsman wrote “really very good stand-up, and she delivers quite a punch...cleverly constructed stuff with some terrific one-liners, smart little callbacks woven into not just the chat, but the songs too.
 She is a woman to watch, I suspect.
 Those big neon letters cannot be far away”.

 In 2012, her second show Hot Mess sold out for the entirety of the festival, with extra shows added due to demand, again receiving positive reviews.
 In 2013, this show also transferred to Soho Theatre.
 In June 2013, Stone performed her full-length show at London's Southbank Centre, as part of the Udderbelly Festival.
 In August 2013, her third show, "Definitely", opened at the Edinburgh Comedy Festival, followed by her first national UK tour.

 In 2014, she launched her fourth show Instrumental, and was her most personal and technically challenging to date.
 Focusing on her life as a musician and her father's struggle with alcoholism, she set herself the challenge to play twenty different instruments throughout the performance.
 Steve Bennett in Chortle describing it as "a lovely show, playful and happy with a good heart and an irresistible energy, neatly tied together and guaranteed to please.
 It’s easily Stone’s best show yet".

 In 2023, her show Hey Duggee Live was awarded the Laurence Olivier Award for Best Family Show.

+In 2025, she co-wrote and directed the pantomime Mama Goose at Theatre Royal Stratford East.